Kernel Ridge Regression Inference: Gaussian coupling

-\begin{proposition}[Bounded coupling] Suppose $\|U_i\|\leq a$ almost surely.
-Suppose the probability space supports a countable sequence of standard Gaussian random variables $(h_{i,s})_{i,s \ge 1}$, independent of the $U_i$.
-Then, for all $m$, there exists a sequence of independent Gaussians $(Z_i)$, each with covariance $\Sigma$, such that with probability at least $1-\eta$,
+\begin{theorem}[Bounded coupling] Suppose $\|U_i\|\leq a$ almost surely.
+Suppose the probability space is rich enough to support the coupling below.
+Then, for all $m$, there exists a Gaussian random element $Z$ with covariance $\Sigma$ such that w.p.~$1-\eta$,